12 Mar Carve your own Path! With Laura Gassner Otting

 Mitch: “I want more, but …” So I know that obviously dream, think, doers are going to need to grab this book, it’s called Limitless: How to Ignore Everybody, Carve your Own Path, and Live Your Best Life, but Laura’s taken one step further, for the family.

 Mitch: And put together something for us.
 Yeah, put something together for us.

 Laura: Yes.
 So, dream, think, doers can go to a little quiz that I put together.
-It’ll take 10 or 15 minutes there’s about 60 or so questions, and it will walk you through the four C’s of calling, connection, contribution, and control.
+It’ll take 10 or 15 minutes there are about 60 or so questions, and it will walk you through the four C’s of calls, connection, contribution, and control.
 And it’s at limitlessassessment.com/DTD.

 Laura: Or life has changed.

 Mitch: Yeah life has changed, season change, they’ve changed, all of that.
 What’s one last piece of advice you’d offer them to get them moving forward?

 Laura: Well I would say that if they either don’t have the luxury, the privilege, the audacity, or the bravery to do something big right now they should do what my 16-year-old calls a side quest.